Board of Directors

 Brooke started volunteering with SCARE for a CURE in 2012 and has been the Volunteer Director since 2013.
 She is excited to continually grow the volunteer pool of SCARE volunteers while working with them to produce another AMAZING show in the pursuit to raise money for the fight against Breast Cancer and other local Manor charities.

-Suzie Hawley has been a manicurist at Michael’s Hair Co. in Northwest Austin for over 15 years, & loves helping her clients look & feel better.
-She has also worked in various tech/IT-related jobs over the last 20+ years.
-Her son, Codey Joshua Coleman, is her greatest joy, & works in the wedding & event industry.
+Suzie Hawley has been a manicurist at Michael’s Hair Co. in Northwest Austin for over 17 years, & loves helping her clients look & feel better.
+She’s also worked various IT-related jobs over the last 20+ years, as well as in the hospitality industry.
+Her greatest joy is family, especially her son Codey.
+Over the years, her friends at Scare have become family as well!

 Suzie joined Scare for a Cure in 2012.
-She serves on the Board of Directors as Operations Manager, is Manager of the Box, (tools & supply inventory) & is the Assistant Manager for FX.
-In the past, she has been an Assistant Manager for Props & the Art Dept, before discovering her passion for working with Special FX.
-She loves being a part of the Scare family, & is thankful for the opportunities that Scare gives her to support the Breast Cancer Resource Centers of Texas and give back to her local community.
+She serves on the Board of Directors as Operations Manager, is Manager of the Box, (tools & supply inventory) & is the Manager for FX.
+In the past, she has been an Assistant Manager for Props & the Art Dept., before discovering her passion for working with Special FX.
+She loves being a part of the Scare family, & is thankful for the opportunities that Scare gives her to support the Breast Cancer Resource Center and give back to her local community.

 Ray Anne Evans